DidactHQ/didact-docs/docs/core-concepts/licensing-system/terminology.md

 # Terminology

-If you are a Didact customer who purchased a paid plan of the platform, there is some imporant terminology to review so that you understand the various components of the licensing system.
+If you are a Didact customer who purchased a paid plan of the platform, there is some imporant terminology to learn so that you understand the various components of the licensing system.

 ## License server